-Tell President Obama: Protect Sea Turtles from Shrimp Trawl Nets
+Tell President Trump: Protect Sea Turtles from Shrimp Trawl Nets

 Of the seven species of sea turtles living in our oceans, all are listed as endangered or threatened.
 Every year tens of thousands of sea turtles are killed by shrimp trawling nets in the Southeastern waters of the United States as non-targeted catch.
 Together, we can help protect these sea turtles.

 Turtle Excluder Devices (TEDs) installed in shrimp trawl nets can save 97 percent of sea turtles caught, while also benefiting the U.S. shrimp fishery and protecting fish stocks for the future.
 And new and improved TEDs could be even more effective.

 Sign our petition and tell President Trump to require TEDs in all shrimp trawl nets and save thousands of sea turtles each year >>